Click the OneTab icon to store all tabs in your current window.

-If you open the OneTab menu after selecting multiple tabs in your browser’s tab bar, you can choose to send only the selected tabs to OneTab.
-To select multiple tabs, hold the cmd/ctrl or shift key while clicking them.
+If you select multiple tabs in your browser tab bar first, you can choose to send only those tabs to OneTab.
+To select multiple tabs, hold

 Coming soon: You will be able to sync your OneTab data across multiple browser profiles and computers.
 OneTab has been completely rewritten so that changes made on one device will instantly appear on all other devices.
 If you use this feature, your data will be end-to-end encrypted with high-strength AES-256 encryption.
 This makes it impossible for the OneTab developers to see the tabs you have backed up or synced between devices, because only you have the encryption key.

-You can use the following keyboard shortcut to open OneTab:
+Use this keyboard shortcut to open OneTab:

 Thanks for using OneTab.
 We love to hear from you.
 If you have a feature request, bug report, or other comment, please contact us here.